Stockholm university

 Research

-My research evolves around assessment of subject matter knowledge in multilingual teaching contexts.
-In my dissertation from 2020, I compare teachers’ experiences of assessment in the natural and the social sciences among second language learners, both in high schools where English is used as a medium of instruction (CLIL/EMI) and schools with newly arrived migrant students.
-In teaching contexts where students have not yet acquired the advanced language skills that are required in the curricula, issues arise when students are assessed on their subject content knowledge: Is it the students’ language skills that are insufficient, their understanding of subject content that falls short, or maybe a combination of both?
-The conclusion is that questions of validity concerning access before assessment (if students have been given the opportunity to learn necessary language) and the consequences/usefulness of assessment outcomes need to be addressed if the assessment is to be considered fair, valid and comparable.
+My previous research evolves around assessment of subject matter knowledge in multilingual education.
+In my dissertation from 2020, I compare teachers’ experiences of assessment in the natural and the social sciences among second language learners, both in high schools where English is used as the medium of instruction (CLIL/EMI) and schools with newly arrived immigrant students where questions arise in assessment whether it is the students’ language skills that are preventing them from communicating their content knowledge, their understanding of the subject or maybe a combination of both?

 Teaching

 At Stockholm University I teach at the teaching and learning centre, Centre for the advancement of University Teaching.
-I also teach assessment for vocational teachers, a course in Communication, leadership and health and at the International master program in International and Comparative Education.
+I have taught assessment for vocational teachers, a course in Communication, leadership and health, the principal program and at the International master program in International and Comparative Education.
 I have supervised student theses and worked with in-service training for student teachers.

 Research groups and network